COVID booster advice should come imminently, says UK minister | Health

 COVID booster advice should come imminently, says UK minister

-But ministers also want to ramp up the offer of booster jabs, saying even if vaccines prove to be less effective against Omicron, they should offer better protection against it and reduce the number of hospitalizations and deaths.
-"The other thing that remains hugely important, but I think it's fair to say now more important than it was before, is our vaccination program," Javid told Sky News.
+But ministers also want to ramp up the offer of booster jabs, saying even if vaccines prove to be less effective against Omicron, they should offer better protection against it and reduce the number of hospitalisations and deaths.
+"The other thing that still remains hugely important, but I think it's fair to say now more important than it was before, is our vaccination programme," Javid told Sky News.

+Paul Burton, chief medical officer at Moderna, said if a new vaccine was needed to tackle the variant, "I think that's going to be early 2022 before that’s really going to be available in large quantities".
+Javid repeated that it was not as yet clear whether vaccines were less effective against the variant.

-"There is reason to think that it may, and I stress the word may..., turn out to make our vaccines less effective, it may not, we just don't know enough," he said.
-"The point is the vaccines are still going to give you more protection than otherwise, that is why the booster program is so important."
+"The point is the vaccines are still going to give you more protection than otherwise," he said.
+"That is why the booster programme is so important."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)